sidjha57/Warehouse-Robot-with-Visual-Cognizance/README.md

-# Warehouse Robot with Visual Cognizance
+# Warehouse Robot With Visual Cognizance

 We had to program an Autonomous Ground Vehicle (AGV) to make it capable of autonomously traversing an indoor environment to assist moving objects from one place to another.